-There was no impacted habitat reported for the Comal Springs invertebrates in 2020, thus no incidental take was calculated for these species in 2020.
+There was no impacted habitat reported for the Comal Springs invertebrates in 2021, thus no incidental take was calculated for these species in 2021.

-San Marcos salamander: As discussed above, there was no incidental take calculated in 2020 for the San Marcos salamander in the San Marcos system (San Marcos River and Spring Lake) relative to the HCP mitigation and restoration activities as well as the HCP measures and drought.
+San Marcos salamander: Table 11 shows the incidental take calculated for the San Marcos salamander in the San Marcos system (San Marcos River and Spring Lake) relative to the HCP mitigation and restoration activities as well as the HCP measures and drought.
+In all instances the percentage of impacted areas was less than 16% of the total occupied habitat and thus the 25th percentile density was applied.
+In 2021, all impacted area was below Spring Lake Dam so only the San Marcos River 25th percentile density was applied.